 At Nuffield Health Bournemouth Hospital our experienced urologists specialise in performing cystoscopy.
 They are able to provide a detailed and accurate diagnosis of any findings during the procedure.
-A cystoscopy examines the inside of your bladder and urethra tube using a special instrument called a 'cystoscope'.

 Did you know that Nuffield Health Bournemouth Hospital was the very first Nuffield facility to open in the UK over 6 decades ago?
 It's legacy, customer service and outstanding patient satisfaction ratings have set the bar high for the other Nuffield Health Hospitals across the country to follow.